 Start your garden by planting seed in small pots.
 When opening a garden, the most green method of beginning is from seed.
 Many of the plastics used for horticulture simply end up going in the trash and clogging land fills.
 An environmentally-friendly garden is started with seeds or plants grown in organic pots.

 The sun can cause irreparable skin damage; therefore, it is essential to dress accordingly when horticulture.
 Always apply sunscreen with an adequate SPF level.
 Wear sunglasses to protect your eyes.
-Finally, throw on a wide-brimmed hat to protect your scalp.
+To wrap up, throw on a wide-brimmed hat to protect your scalp.
 Wearing sun protection will prevent your skin from burning and by extension will reduce your risk of developing skin cancer.